 At the end of the day, it is the claimant’s burden to prove that a physical or mental condition has so negatively affected the claimant that the claimant can no longer continue in his or her career.
 Proof of your disability may come in the form of objective evidence.
 Most insurance policies require proof of objective evidence before the insurance company will pay out benefits on an LTD insurance claim.
 This is the evidence that insurance companies cannot deny exists.

-Here at the Ortiz Law Firm we assist long term disability claimants by compiling and effectively presenting objective evidence to support the LTD claim.
+Here at the Ortiz Law Firm, we assist long term disability claimants by compiling and effectively presenting objective evidence to support the LTD claim.
 Mr. Ortiz is an experienced disability law attorney and has handled disability claims for over a decade.
 He understands how to find and utilize medical and other documentary evidence that will hold up in court.

-Why Objective Evidence is Needed
+Objective Evidence is Key